szuecs/gin-gomonitor/README.md

     router.Use(ginmon.CounterHandler(counterAspect))
 ```

-Finally you register the middleware to expose all metrics on TCP port 9000:
+Finally, register the middleware to expose all metrics on TCP port 9000:

 ```go
     router.Use(gomonitor.Metrics(9000, asps))